-Guests stay at Miraflores Park OEH on Day 1, at the Sol y Luna on Days 2-3, at the Sanctuary Lodge on Day 7, and at Hotel Monasterio on Days 8-9.
+Guests stay at Miraflores Park Hotel on Day 1, at the Sol y Luna on Days 2-3, at the Sanctuary Lodge on Day 7, and at Hotel Monasterio on Days 8-9.

 NOTE: These trips fill quickly, hotel space and permits are very limited.
 All attempts will be made to secure the hotels listed in itinerary; if original hotels are not available or overbooked, the next best available option will be reserved.
 ExpeditionTrips is not responsible for itinerary changes.

-Meals as indicated in itinerary, B=Breakfast, L=Lunch, D=Dinner; lodge accommodations based on double occupancy; entrance fees to all sites visited; private transportation from Cusco airport to the hotel at Sacred Valley; Pisac Market, ruins and Ollantaytambo excursion; full day Chincheros weaving demonstration, Maras and Moray with special ceremony; 4 Day Inca Trail to Machu Picchu and tent accommodations on shared basis; extra porter for personal belongings on Inca Trail (maximum 9 kilos per person); entrance to Machu Picchu and Huayna Picchu; filtered boiled water on Inca Trail; half day walking visit of Cusco; transfers; scheduled excursions with English-speaking guide services.
+Meals as indicated in itinerary, B=Breakfast, L=Lunch, D=Dinner; lodge accommodations based on double occupancy; entrance fees to all sites visited; private transportation from Cusco airport to the hotel at Sacred Valley; Sacsayhuaman, Amaru Community, and Pisac Market visits; Maras, Moray with special ceremony, and Ollantaytambo visits; 4 Day Inca Trail to Machu Picchu and tent accommodations on shared basis; extra porter for personal belongings on Inca Trail (maximum 9 kilos per person); entrance to Machu Picchu and Huayna Picchu; filtered boiled water on Inca Trail; half day walking visit of Cusco; transfers; scheduled excursions with English-speaking guide services.

-International or domestic airfares; visa and / or passport fees; excess baggage charges; additional nights during the trip due to flight cancellations; international departure tax; alcoholic beverages, bottled water and snacks; insurance of any kind; laundry; phone calls; radio calls or messages and items of personal nature; any meals not indicated in itinerary; items of a personal nature; gratuities.
+International airfare; domestic airfare; visa and / or passport fees; excess baggage charges; additional nights during the trip due to flight cancellations; international departure tax; alcoholic beverages, bottled water and snacks; insurance of any kind; laundry; phone calls; radio calls or messages and items of personal nature; any meals not indicated in itinerary; items of a personal nature; extra expenses due to itinerary changes or others due to force majeure or other circumstances beyond tour operator's control; gratuities.